efonte/underrail-translation-tools/README.md

 - Untranslated texts will remain in their original form.
 - The tool automatically handles compressed payloads by decompressing gzip zlib data on read and recompressing on write.
 - The merge functionality is especially useful when game content is updated and you want to keep older translations.
+- In `variables` mode, the optional `--heuristic` flag (default: false) allows the tool to smartly determine which text is a variable and which is dialogue.